Carnegie Mellon University

 Students can enter the Ph.D. program through the direct entry (no M.S. degree) or advanced entry (previous M.S. degree) options.

-Prospective Ph.D. students interested in working with us should list that they are interested in working with Prof. Litster in their application to the Department of Mechanical Engineering.
+Prospective Ph.D. students interested in working with us should list that they are interested in working with Prof. Litster in their application.

 The availability of positions in our lab depends on applicant qualifications and the availability of funding.
-Applicants are highly encouraged to apply for NSF Graduate Research Fellowships (NSERC PGS for Canadian students) and similar awards.
+Applicants are highly encouraged to apply for the NSF Graduate Research Fellowship Program and similar awards.
 Lab funded positions are occasionally available for top candidates.

 M.S.
 Positions